knia10/simple_shell/README.md

 ## _Brief synopsis_

 All files in this repository are designed to compile with GNU compiler in the Linux environment from  _Ubuntu 20.04 LTS_.
 When compiled, the executable program replicates a "shell" or command line interpreter, which is a user interface used for access to an operating system's services.
 This shell has a set of custom built-in commands, and also integrates with other commands located in the system's PATH.
 Output and functionality from commands is designed to replicate output from the shell and other commands.
+You can find more information about the subject following the next link: https://www.linkedin.com/pulse/what-happens-when-u-type-ls-l-c-shell-eylen-manuela-s%25C3%25A1nchez-chica

 ## _Usage_